pl4nty/anutimetable/README.md

 > [!IMPORTANT]
 > The source of the course data is currently the [old timetable
+> (timetabling.anu.edu.au)](https://timetabling.anu.edu.au/sws2024/), so there will be differences between this
-> (timetabling.anu.edu.au)](https://timetabling.anu.edu.au/sws2024/).
-Some courses are, for whatever reason, not added
+> timetable and [MyTimetable](https://mytimetable.anu.edu.au/even/timetable/).
+Particularly, some courses are, for
-> there, and therefore there is currently nothing we can do to add them to this timetable.
+> whatever reason, not added there, and there is currently nothing we can do to add them to this timetable.
 >
 > We will be switching to new APIs with a planned rewrite, so this issue should be eventually resolved.
+In the meantime,
+> if in doubt, refer to MyTimetable.

 **Components:**
 * A React.js front-end in `/src` and `/public`.
 It's hosted as an Azure Static Web App by @pl4nty (free tier).
 Commits to master are deployed to timetable.cssa.club minutes later via a GitHub Action.
 Commits to open PR's are pushed to staging URL's for testing.